Muse debut new music at tiny comeback show in Exeter

 Lucky attendees had entered a limited Seetickets ballot that subsequently notified those selected as to the venue’s whereabouts.
 It had previously been listed as “a location in South West England”.

 The tiny gig marked Muse’s first live concert since 2019.
-According to Setlist.FM, Muse kicked off the evening by treating the crowd to the debut performance of their recent single ‘Won’t Stand Down’.
+According to Setlist.FM, the band kicked off the evening by treating the crowd to the debut performance of their recent single ‘Won’t Stand Down’.

 Later, they played ‘Compliance’ for the very first time while also dusting off classics such as ‘Hysteria’, ‘Supermassive Black Hole’, ‘Plug In Baby’ and ‘Knights Of Cydonia’.